chef/automate/dev-docs/auth.md

 * There's an example Go method in [`docs/examples/api_request.go`](examples/api_request.go).

 ## Using the Identity and Access Management System in the Automate UI
-By default any new user, team, or non-admin API token is denied access to everything.
-They all need to be added to policies in order to be granted permissions.
+By default, any new user, team, or non-admin API token is denied access to everything.
+They all need to be added to teams or policies in order to be granted permission.

 ### Adding a New User to a New Policy
 1. Create an admin token using